 DENIC is the registry for domains in Germany, which took over management of the .DE domain in 1997.
 The .DE domain was added to the IANA database in 1986, and prior to DENIC, was managed by the University of Dortmund.

-A company doing business abroad would do well to adopt an international domain name extension, it increases ones audience and helps reduce possible cultural barriers while appearing less ‘foreign’ to the German audience.
+A company doing business abroad would do well to adopt a country code domain extension, it increases your audience and helps reduce possible cultural barriers, plus it inspires trust with the country you’re targeting.

 Approximately 50,000 domain names are registered every month, registrants ranging from individuals, medium sized companies, to international organisations. .DE is currently the most popular ccTLD (in terms of registration) in the world, and ranks second as a TLD after .COM.

-The .DE domain utilizes the first two letters of the German name for Germany, Deutschland.
+The .DE domain uses the first two letters of the German name for Germany, Deutschland.
 East Germany originally had a separate ccTLD, .DD, but it remained unassigned and was subsequently withdrawn in 1990.

 The Federal Republic of Germany’s population is currently 81.8 million; it is a major political power and a technological leader in numerous fields.
 It was a founding member of the European Community in 1957 (becoming the EU in 1993), and is part of the Schengen Area which aims to eliminate border controls with other Schengen members whilst strengthening border controls with non-member states.
 It is heavily involved with the United Nations, NATO, the G8, G20 and the Council of Europe.